Chocolate Peanut Butter Truffle Cookies

 So instead of just showing you a normal chocolate peanut butter cookie, I stuffed mine with a chocolate peanut butter truffle.
 Simply put, you melt chocolate chips with peanut butter, then chill the mixture until it’s the consistency of a scoopable truffle.
 Then you roll the cookie dough around the truffle ball and bake it.
 When these are warm from the oven you get a gooey chocolate peanut buttery center.
 Once they completely cool, the center hardens a little and tastes like a soft peanut butter truffle…inside a peanut butter cookie.

-There is no shortage of peanut butter OR chocolate flavor in these cookies, that’s for sure!
+There is no shortage of peanut butter OR chocolate flavor in these Chocolate Peanut Butter Truffle Cookies, that’s for sure!

 And that’s kind of a good thing.
 Because peanut butter cookies are required eating at the holidays.
 They make our holidays fun and enjoyable.
-Especially when they ooze gooey chocolate.
+Especially when they ooze gooey chocolate, like theseChocolate Peanut Butter Truffle Cookies will.
 Am I right???

 What makes a YIPPEE holiday for you?
 (Obviously, for me?
 It’s eating cookies.)